all4hurricanes/all4hurricanes.github.io/README.md

 **2020 Seasonal Forecast**

 These seasonal forecasts are made based on the linear regression of sea surface temperatures (SSTs) in the main development region in the Atlantic and the SSTs in the Niño-3.4 region of the pacific.
 Predictions, climatology and observed values of accumulated cyclone energy (ACE) are all based on tropical cyclone activity south of 30°N.
+#THIS is not the right file!!! edit index.md
 ![Cumulative ACE Forecast](https://user-images.githubusercontent.com/37673640/91908824-250d1100-ec7a-11ea-9dcd-86fe0948226d.png)
 ![Five Day ACE Forecast](https://user-images.githubusercontent.com/37673640/91908729-09096f80-ec7a-11ea-91f2-b62c4796abb7.png)

+#THIS is not the right file!!! edit index.md
 **Aug 18 Subseasonal Forecast**

 Coming soon, see twitter for a sneak peak.